Getting started with Maestro

 It’s in a Docker image repository — Use this to add pre-built images to a project.
 You can use a service like DockerHub or your own private image repo.
 If you’re using a private repository you’ll be prompted to add the necessary login credentials.

 Before you can deploy your application, you need to build your services into container images.
 To do this, click the green Build Application Images button.

-To start the deployment process click the Set up a Deployment button from the Application Overview page.
-You will then need to configure various aspects of the application to ensure it’s deployed properly.
+To start the deployment process click the Setup Deployment button on the Application Overview page.
+You will then need to configure some aspects of your application to ensure it’s deployed properly.
 This includes:

 - Network configuration

 i.
 Container network configuration

 Our sample application is composed of a single Python service that we’ve named demo-app.
 This is a web app so we need to configure the service to handle web traffic.